Birmingham–Shuttlesworth International Airport: Commercial aircraft

 Seven narrow body mainline airplanes start the day at Birmingham International Airport in May 2008.

 In September 2020, typical commercial passenger traffic included Boeing 737s, Boeing 717s, Embraer 170s, Embraer 145s, CRJ 900s, CRJ700s, CRJ550s, and CRJ 200s models on about 128 takeoffs or landings daily.
-Currently, Delta Airlines operates the Boeing 737 and 717 to BHM.
+Currently, Delta Air Lines operates the Boeing 737 and 717 to BHM.
 Southwest utilizes Boeing 737s for all flights.
 United Express (GoJet Airlines, Mesa Airlines, SkyWest Airlines, Republic Airways) operate the Embraer 170/175, Embraer 140/145, and the CRJ-550 for their flights.
 American Eagle (PSA Airlines, Envoy Air, Mesa Airlines, and SkyWest Airlines) operate the ERJ145, ERJ175, and CRJ700/900 family.
 Recently, American Airlines also offered service on the Airbus A320 to their hub at Dallas/Fort Worth.
 The CRJ700/900 family was the most common regional aircraft, being used by American Eagle, Delta Connection, and United Express.
 The Canadair Regional Jets and ERJ 145 shared the second spot for regional jets, being utilized by the airlines above as well as American Eagle.
 Southern Airways Express formerly operated on-demand charter flights to select cities on the Cessna 208 Caravan aircraft (which was the only scheduled passenger service to BHM on turbo-prop aircraft).
 Mountain Air Cargo also operates daily flights to Memphis using the ATR-72 twin-turboprop aircraft on behalf of FedEx Express.
 FedEx operates their Boeing 757-200; while UPS uses their Boeing 767-300F as well as the Airbus A300-600F, these are the only wide-body aircraft to routinely use the airport.
 Numerous other aircraft are used for frequent charter flights.
-Birmingham–Shuttlesworth International Airport is also a primary diversion airport for Atlanta Hartsfield–Jackson International Airport due to its 12,007 ft runway, which frequently brings brief but unique visitors.
+Birmingham–Shuttlesworth International Airport is also a primary diversion airport for Atlanta Hartsfield–Jackson International Airport due to its 12007 ft runway, which frequently brings brief but unique visitors.